kimbunner/BeatAC/README.md

 # BeatAC

-A lightweight **modding / injection helper tool** for Beat Banger, built with Godot.
+A lightweight **modding / injection helper tool**, built with Godot.

 > ⚠️ This project is experimental.
 Expect bugs.